 Dr. Letitia treats a variety of chronic and environmental issues and uses bioidentical hormones to optimize health and wellness in her patients.

 To schedule an appointment or a complimentary 15 minute telephone consultation with Dr. Letitia at Whole-Body Medicine in Fairfield, CT please call 203-371-8258 ext 2.
-To schedule an appointment with Dr. Letitia at The Center for Holistic Healthcare in Glastonbury, CT call 860-430-5300.

 © Copyright 2022 – Breiner.
 All Rights Reserved